 Based on Vancouver Island, BC, Steven works with clients online across North America.

 Developed by Carol Juergensen Sheets, ERCEM is the primary model in Steven's couples work — a structured, empathy-centered path through early recovery.
-Steven is personally trained and supervised by Carol as part of his ongoing ERCEM certification.
+Steven consults directly with Carol as part of his ongoing ERCEM training.

-Developed by Janice Caudill and Dan Drake, the Restoring Truth Model guides couples through a structured, trauma-sensitive Full Disclosure process.
-Steven is trained in this model and applies it where disclosure is appropriate — as part of couples work or with men preparing individually.
+Developed by Dr. Janice Caudill and Dan Drake, the Restoring Truth Model guides couples through a structured, trauma-sensitive Full Disclosure process.
+Steven consults directly with Janice and applies this model where disclosure is appropriate — as part of couples work or with men preparing individually.

 Nervous system safety for the betrayed partner is always the starting point — before empathy, before reconciliation.